Regulators probe complaints that Ford Escape doors can open while being driven

 Ford says it’s working with the agency to support the investigation.

-NHTSA says the probe will determine whether the problem creates an unreasonable risk to highway safety.
+The NHTSA said the probe will determine whether the problem creates an unreasonable risk to highway safety.
 The agency could seek a recall.